4L00P/game-knight-legacy/src/client/components/group-schedule-components/STEPS.md

 `Steps to do next`

 Make a Mongoose schema to add availability data from the user
-need: date, time start, time end, uname (to display on the chart)
+- need: date, time start, time end, name (to display on the chart)
-- note: add a name input field so that can display on the chart

 Make backend routing and CRUD operations for the availability